Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Proof of Our Main Results

-\begin{prop} For our choice of the reduced word $\vec{i}$ (whose $u$ part comes before its $v$ part), $\deg_{X_b}\DT_\vec{i}^*\left(X_a\right)=-\delta_{ab}$ for any cluster $\mathcal{X}$-variables $X_a$ and $X_b$. \end{prop} \begin{proof} In the proof we will mainly focus on two cases depending on where $X_a$ is: (i) $X_a$ is strictly contained in the $u$ part, and (ii) $X_a$ is in between the $u$ part and the $v$ part; the case where $X_a$ is strictly contained in the $v$ part can be proved by a symmetric argument of case (i).
+for any cluster $\mathcal{X}$-variables $X_a$ and $X_b$. \end{prop} \begin{proof} In the proof we will mainly focus on two cases depending on where $X_b$ is: (i) $X_b$ is contained in the $u$-part, and (ii) $X_b$ is in neither the $u$-part nor the $v$-part; the case where $X_b$ is contained in the $v$-part can be proved by a symmetric argument of case (i).

 Let's consider case (i) first.
-Suppose the vertex (string) $a$ is on level $\alpha$ cut out by nodes $\alpha(i)$ and $\alpha(j)$ as below.
+Suppose the vertex (string) $b$ is on level $\alpha$ cut out by nodes $\alpha(i)$ and $\alpha(j)$ as below.